ropensci/GSODR/README.md

 data are calculated by this R package using the original data and included in the final data.
 These include vapour pressure (ea and es) and relative humidity.

-It is recommended that you have a good Internet connection to download the data files as they can be quite large and slow to download.

 For more information see the description of the data provided by NCEI,
 <http://www7.ncdc.noaa.gov/CDO/GSOD_DESC.txt>.